TKomericki/Rhetos-wiki/Logging.md

    and [write](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Logging.Interfaces/ILogger.cs)
    log entries: `logger.Write(...)`.
 2. Configure logging in `Web.config` to create rules on when and where to send those events.
-   Review the `nlog` section in your Rhetos server's *Web.config* file for some examples.
+   Review the `nlog` section in your Rhetos application's *Web.config* file for some examples.

-Here are explained some examples from the default configuration of the `<nlog>` section in Rhetos server's `Web.config` file.
+Here are explained some examples from the default configuration of the `<nlog>` section in Rhetos application's `Web.config` file.
 Uncomment any existing rule or add new rules as needed.

 | Web.config `<nlog>` rule | Description |